Today I am Devotion

 She felt crazy.
 But what else was she to do?
 There wasn’t exactly a varnish that could keep creatures from crawling out of one’s canvas.

-At least, not one Shay was aware of, and she’d done the research.
-As she stared at her abandoned, and expensive, sets of brushes, she briefly wondered if there was a painters’ equivalent of holy water.
+At least, not one Shay was aware of.
+And she’d done the research.
+As she stared at her woefully expensive brushes abandoned on various easels through the room, she briefly wondered if there was a painters’ equivalent of holy water.

-It was frightening enough when the frogs pulled themselves slimily from her stretched tarp to escape their peaceful pond during her practice of color matching.
+It was frightening enough when the frogs’ slimy pads pulled them from her stretched tarp to escape a peaceful pond of her realism practice.
 She had thought the muffins her kind neighbor had brought her were spiked with something!
 Or perhaps the family inheritance of madness finally arrived.
 However, the oily prints of dark viridian across her living room the next morning were not to be argued with.
-Especially when her mother visited and asked her why on earth there were smudges on her great great grandmother’s table.
-Shay claimed she’d had a painting accident, which wasn’t too far from the truth.
-She repented by softly sanding the marked places and re-staining the entire table that evening, while sage burned uselessly in her kitchen.
+Shay attacked the stains with all the cleaning supplies in her possession, while sage burned uselessly in her studio.

 She had thought this was a one-off.
 Perhaps some superhero or warlock or cursed ancestor had accidentally bewitched her tubes of paints when they were aiming for something else?
-Just to be sure though, she threw out her entire recent purchase as well as the brushes she’d been using, quivering quite a bit at the cost.
-Burned the canvas in her backyard fire pit as well, just for good measure.
+Just to be sure, she threw out all the colors she’d used for the piece, even her precious tube of discontinued Cadmium Green.
+Burned the canvas in her backyard fire, just in case.

-A full day later when she was calm again, she broke in a few paints she bought fresh that morning, as well as two new brushes, with a simple portrait of the cardinal that frequented her yard.
-And as his carmine-crested duplicate flew gracefully from underneath her sweeping brush to join his brother on the feeder, Shay admitted that she might be the problem.
+A full day later when she had regained a calm and driven perspective, she broke in a few paints she bought fresh that morning with a simple portrait of the cardinal that frequented her yard.
+And as the carmine-crested duplicate flew gracefully from underneath her brush sweep to join his twin on the feeder, Shay admitted that she might be the problem.

 Trying to do the sensible thing, she made a number of appointments.
 Her ophthalmologist said she may need readers in a few years, but that all was generally well.
-The neurologist insisted she passed the cognitive test with flying colors.
-When Shay pressed for more tests, he instead encouraged her to see a psychologist, just in case.
-Shay was a bit insulted by the insinuation, but kept her auburn brows unfurrowed by force and followed through with the appointment anyway.
+The neurologist insisted she passed the cognitive test “with flying colors”.
+When the phrase sent Shay into a cold sweat, he encouraged her to see a psychologist.
+Shay nodded shakily and added it to her list.
 It turned out her psyche was fine too- except a little locker room thing with her high school bully over twenty years ago which she’d apparently repressed.
-She thanked the kind-eyed doctor, took the prescription for a generic Zoloft, and stuffed it to the very bottom of her purse.
+She thanked the kind eyed doctor and took the prescription for an insurance-approved Zoloft variance, stuffing it to the very bottom of her purse.
 She was pretty sure her anxiety was magical-paint-creatures-in-her-house based, not high school or chemical.
 But she did use the card he’d given her for a recommended therapist to set up weekly check-ins as a precautionary measure.

+She briefly considered making an appointment with a priest or maybe a witch.
+However, she was concerned the former would consider her the demonic spirit that needed excising and she had no idea how to even find the latter.
 That left her the only option of just accepting her new reality.
 After a while, she no longer minded the conceptual frogs that had taken over her rain-soaked patio.
 Or the abstract lavender mists that now clung to her ceiling.
-Not even the miniature tigers that were basking in the soft light of her aloe’s grow-lamp.
+Not even the miniature tigers that were basking in the soft light of her violet’s grow-lamp.

-So she’d stopped painting all together, as well as inviting people over.
-Afraid that the ravenous creativity that woke her in the night or shook her as she paged through her favorite novel for the sixth time, would create something without manners, so to speak.
+So she’d stopped painting all together as well as inviting people over.
+Afraid that the ravenous creativity that woke her in the night or shook her as she paged through her favorite novel would create something a little less contained, so to speak.

-Thus far, this unworldly happening had only taken control of her new tub, the living room chandelier, the plant stand, and the bird bath in the backyard.
+Thus far, this unworldly happening had only taken control of her new tub, the living room chandelier, the plant stand, the bird bath, and one bathroom.
+She still had a functioning kitchen, living room, and most of her upstairs suite.
 But what if her colors led her towards a phoenix?
-Her strokes cast out one of the true demons within her?
-She was sure her antique coffee tables wouldn’t survive, and she was not positive of her own chances either.
+Her strokes cast out a devil within?
+She was sure her antique coffee tables wouldn’t survive such an experience and she was not positive of her own chances either.

 She doubled her dose of melatonin at night, paired it with chamomile tea, and selected only the most mundane of beach books for her leisure.
-She even kept the tv solely on the Hallmark channel, fearing inspiration.
+She even kept the TV strictly on the Hallmark channel, fearing inspiration.

 And it was going relatively well.
 For one, the frogs seemed to respond to commands, despite the language barrier.

 “Stay within my yard- from that leaning cypress to the shed.
-If y’all go any further, I don’t know who will see you or what they’ll do with you!”
+If y’all go any further, I don’t know who will see you or what they’ll do with you.
+And whoever left half a fly in the tub better finish it!”

 But as much as she had found a rhythm with her accidental adoptees, she still feared very much bringing a new one to this world.

-Shay paced around her guest-turned-art room.
+Shay paced around her studio.
 Who had learned of her?
 That pearled woman at the farmer’s market?
 A silent devotee?
 More importantly- were there enough already completed pieces that would suffice?
-There had not been an instance of canvas-escape multiple days after drying, it had always been within moments of completion.
-But that didn’t mean there wouldn’t be- Shay had no idea of what rules this happening seemed to obey.
+There had not been an instance of canvas-escape after drying, the paint had always been wet.
+But Shay had no confidence that there were defined rules to this happening.
 She counted and recounted her boards and frames and even small sketches.
-There were just enough, but a place like the ULF would expect some sort of theme!
+There were just enough if she included even the less inspired pieces, but a place like the ULF would expect some sort of theme!

 There was the set of mountains from autumn, and the eerie lake she’d done last spring.
 She unearthed russet scapes of rock sheers and her best charcoal sunset.
 She began to see a “Nature’s Shadows” title card in her mind; heard soft classical music pared with subtle bird song as the participants wandered.
 Perhaps a polyptych of a dark forest in some form of lighted concealment could pull it all together-